 In the end you have a thicker sauce that is loaded with flavor, none of which are overpowering.
 It is just enticing you to take another bite.

-If you don’t have an Instant Pot, but still want to make great baked beans, my friend at Dance Around the Kitchen has a great recipe for baked beans from scratch.
-They are made the old-fashioned way without a pressure cooker.
+If you don’t have an Instant Pot, but still want to make great baked beans, make my grandma’s calico beans.
+They are fabulous and start with canned beans so the recipe is easy to make.

 Homemade Maple Bacon Baked Beans in the Instant Pot